Counseling 12 FAQs

 4. This sounds like an awesome class!
 Sign me up!

-View the Spring 2018 Counseling 12 flyer or the Schedule of Classes to view our upcoming offerings.
+View the Schedule of Classes to see our most updated upcoming offerings.
 We look forward to seeing you in class!

 5. What do our students say about the class?